Last Updated on Jul 16, 2020

 Steps for Customize Assistive Touch in on iPad Pro, iPad Air, iPad Mini: iOS 12 or earlier

 #2: Next, Tap on General and Then Accessibility

 #3: Find Assistive Touch under Accessibility Enable Assistive Touch for use on the home screen, Lock screen or Home screen.

 #4: Now, Tap on “Customize Top Level Menu”

 Last option reset, it will revert all changed into default mode.

-Now, Add new icon by Tap on “+” icon, Up to 8 icons we can add in the first assistive touch screen.
+Now, add a new icon by Tap on the “+” icon, Up to 8 icons we can add in the first assistive touch screen.